-Tonelería Magreñán formed part of the great tradition of craft barrelmaking for five generations, forging a prestigious reputation through its skills and its permanent pursuit of quality.
+Tonelería Magreñán formed part of the great tradition of craft barrelmaking since 1820.

-The expertise and vast experience of these craftsmen which has been transmitted from generation to generation is Magreñán’s great strength.
-It offers a range of barrels crafted from American, French and European stave wood.
+The expertise and vast experience of its coopers which has been transmitted from generation to generation is Magreñán’s great strength.

 For its barrels for making and maturing wine, Tonelería Magreñán proposes staves from a choice of three origins:

 AMERICAIN OAK STAVES

 The American oak used for stave making has such density that it does not require splitting, but is sawn.
 This stave wood remains in the seasoning yard in America for at least a winter before being matured at Tonelería Magreñán in Spain.

 Using their wealth of experience and the results of research carried out by their Research and Development unit, Tonelería Magreñán has selected woods from different provenances which allows to obtain levels of aromatic aldehydes (exotic and vanilla aromas) that are significantly lower than in classic American oak, offering a fine, delicate touch during maturing periods of 8 to 12 months.

 The special texture of these woods procures an excellent evolution in the wine by the balanced extraction of its rich compounds, resulting in improved tannic structure, volume, richness and smoothness.
 Barrels made using this selection method have been produced since 1987.